 That means if you are having severe symptoms that you suspect are related to your bariatric surgery, if at all possible, your first call should be to your surgical practice.
 Again, your surgeon can give advice on how to proceed.
 Even if you are out of town if it’s a true emergency, your surgeon (or their staff) may be compelled to help you find the hospital best equipped to treat you.

-This connects with a piece of advice in my last blog post.
 Make sure you have your emergency information (including the name and phone number of your surgical practice and surgeon) written out and that you give it to the people you live with or who you trust to help you during an emergency.

 Some post-ops are extremely private about their surgeries.
 One reader, who works in the bariatric field, told me that they experienced several patients who didn’t want to tell anybody about their surgeries, preferring to even take a taxi home from surgery than confide in someone.